mwc5697/Image-Cut-Paste/README.md

 # Image-Cut-Paste
-cut an image to several pieces &amp;  paste pieces to make original image
+Use pillow to cut an image to several pieces &amp;  paste pieces to make original image

 ## Requirements